 If they’ve had a very disturbed night they might feel more tired than usual, but ‘it’s unlikely that they’ll need more sleep,’ says Dr Chris.

 How do you know when sleepwalking is serious?

-In most cases sleepwalking isn’t serious and doesn’t need the help of a professional.
-However if the person is frequently sleepwalking, becoming violent when sleepwalking, harming themselves or others, then it’s a good idea to speak to your GP or a sleep specialist, like Dr Chris.
+In most cases it isn’t serious and doesn’t need the help of a professional.
+However if the person is doing it frequently, becoming violent or harming themselves or others, then it’s a good idea to speak to your GP or a sleep specialist, like Dr Chris.